-When Brandon and I started talking about money, I didn’t want to repeat the past.
+When Brandon and I started talking about money, I didn’t want to fall into that trap.
 I wanted us to be on the same page and to be able to talk about money without fighting.

-From the beginning, Brandon and I have always prioritized approaching our finances as a team.
+From the beginning, my husband and I have always prioritized approaching our finances as a team.
 This allows us to be proactive about our money talks, set financial goals together, and talk openly without fighting.

 In this post, I’m sharing how to talk to your partner about money without fighting.
-These are all the tips that Brandon and I have implemented in our relationship to make finances an easy topic.
+These are all the tips that my husband and I have implemented in our relationship to make finances an easy topic.

 Be proactive — Don’t wait for issues to arise